syncfusion-content/flutter-docs/Flutter/cartesian-charts/axis-customization.md

 ## RangeController

-The [`rangeController`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/ChartAxis/rangeController.html) property is used to set the maximum and minimum values for the chart.
-By providing the range controller, the maximum and the minimum range of charts can be customized.
+The [`rangeController`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/ChartAxis/rangeController.html) property is used to set the maximum and minimum values for the chart in the viewport.
+In the minimum and maximum properties of the axis, you can specify the minimum and maximum values with respect to the entire data source.
+In the visibleMinium and visibleMaximum properties, you can specify the values to be viewed in the viewed port i.e. range controller's start and end values respectively.

+Here you need to specify the minimum, maximum, visibleMinimum, and visibleMaximum properties to the axis and the axis values will be visible with respect to visibleMinimum and visibleMaximum properties.

 {% highlight dart %}

     @override
     Widget build(BuildContext context) {
     RangeController rangeController = RangeController(
-        start: //start value,
-        end: //end value,
+      start: DateTime(2020, 2, 1),
+      end: DateTime(2020, 2, 30),
     );
+    SfCartesianChart columnChart = SfCartesianChart(
+      margin: const EdgeInsets.all(0),
+      primaryXAxis:
+          DateTimeAxis(isVisible: false, maximum: DateTime(2018, 1, 1)),
+      primaryYAxis: NumericAxis(isVisible: false),
+      plotAreaBorderWidth: 0,
+      series: <SplineAreaSeries<ChartSampleData, DateTime>>[
+        SplineAreaSeries<ChartSampleData, DateTime>(
+          dataSource: splineSeriesData,
+          borderColor: const Color.fromRGBO(0, 193, 187, 1),
+          color: const Color.fromRGBO(163, 226, 224, 1),
+          borderDrawMode: BorderDrawMode.excludeBottom,
+          borderWidth: 1,
+          xValueMapper: (ChartSampleData sales, _) => sales.x as DateTime,
+          yValueMapper: (ChartSampleData sales, _) => sales.y,
+        )
+      ],
+    );
     return Scaffold(
-        body:
-        Column(
+      body: Column(
         children: <Widget>[
           Expanded(
             child: SfCartesianChart(
               primaryXAxis: DateTimeAxis(
+                  maximum: DateTime(2020, 1, 1),
+                  minimum: DateTime(2020, 3, 30),
                   // set maximum value from the range controller
-                  maximum: rangeController.end,
+                  visibleMaximum: rangeController.end,
                   // set minimum value from the range controller
-                  minimum: rangeController.start,
+                  visibleMinimum: rangeController.start,
                   rangeController: rangeController),
               primaryYAxis: NumericAxis(),
               series: <SplineSeries<ChartSampleData, DateTime>>[